theKaiel/Python-Google-Drive-Folder-Sharing-using-QRCode/README.md

 # Google Drive Folders Sharing Using QRCode
-Share Google Drive folder links using QRcode in correct order.
+Share Google Drive folder links using QRcode in the correct order.

 - Python GUI